HackYourFuture/JavaScript2/README.md

 If you were to ask a random person on the street the question "What is a browser?", you'll most likely get a variety of (incorrect) answers.
 For proof, check [this](https://www.youtube.com/watch?v=o4MwTvtyrUQ) out.

 You might be one of those people right now, but after this module no more.
-In **JavaScript2**
+In **JavaScript2** you'll learn all about how to use JavaScript within the browser.

 ## Learning goals